jesse-ai/docs/docs/docs/getting-started/docker.md

 ## Starting containers

+If you haven't [created a Jesse project](/docs/getting-started/#create-a-new-jesse-project) yet, make sure to do so.
+Next we can start the containers.

 All the config files for Docker are present inside your project's `docker` directory.
 If it's not, just copy it from [this repository](https://github.com/jesse-ai/project-template).

 Then inside the terminal make sure you are in the project root, open the `docker` directory and run the docker-compose command: